TSOptics/react-optics-docs/docs/API/hooks/useOpticReducer().md

 ): [FocusedValue<T, TOpticType>, Dispatch<Action>];
 ```

+---

-`useOpticReducer` is a React hook that allows you to manage with a reducer the slice of store focused on by an optic.
+This hook allows you to manage the slice of store focused on by the optic with a reducer.
 As arguments it takes an optic and a reducer function while it returns the focused value as well as a dispatch function.

 It works pretty much just like React `useReducer`, you use the dispatch function to send actions that the reducer will use to compute the next state.